Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas Stats and Trends

-- Texas is 4-3 against the spread and 4-3 overall when the team records more than 18.7 points.
+- Texas is 4-3 against the spread and 4-3 overall when the team notches more than 18.7 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.